 Joshua Comacho was a little man with no job, but he knew how to woo the teenage ladies.
 At any given time, the mini-Svengali was bedding three or four girls, and his narcissistic personality enjoyed all the fighting going on between them.

 Two of his greatest contenders were Rachel Wade and Sarah Ludemann.

-Rachel was out-of-control by the time she attached "teen" to age number.
-Having been a constant run away and involved in violent fights with her mother, Rachel moved out at the tender age of sixteen, dropped out of school, and earned her GED.
-But just because you're living like an adult, doesn't mean you act like an adult.
+Rachel was out of control by the time she attached "teen" to age number.
+Having been a constant run away and involved in violent fights with her mother, Rachel moved out at the tender age of 16, dropped out of school, and earned her GED.
+But just because you're living like an adult doesn't mean you act like an adult.